 I’ve noticed an interesting trend in recent years; when old media (tv, publishers) try to translate their wares into new media formats (smartphones, tablets) they often fail miserably because they translate the formats too literally.
 That is they try to make a digital newspaper look and behave like a paper newspaper, and so on, without considering the fundamental differences between the way you interact with both mediums.

-In addition to this they often fail to take advantage of the additional possibilities these devices bring.
+In addition to this, they often fail to take advantage of the additional possibilities these devices bring.
 An iPad can do so much more than just display text, pictures and videos since it has a constant connection to the internet with the wealth of information and social connections that it brings.
-To date the way in which I’ve seen the technology harnessed is simplistic at best (Wired, Project) and a hinderance at worst (The Daily).
+To date, the way in which I’ve seen the technology harnessed is simplistic at best (Wired, Project) and a hindrance at worst (The Daily).

 While there have already been lots of discussions about the shortcomings of current implementations I’d like to focus on eBooks in particular which I feel are the worst offenders and what I’d like to see in future eBook readers:

 - Better layout and typography – some eBook readers are better at this than others but there are still clear issues with the display across different devices with various screen resolutions.
 I don’t want to see scanned copies of type headings or other elements which should be vectorized.